 Image: Drawing of a Knitted Sweater by David Ring, CC0 1.0.
 Edited by Mama Lisa.

 This article was posted on Thursday, January 30th, 2020 at 7:20 pm and is filed under Arts and Crafts, Countries & Cultures, England, Knitting, Mama Lisa, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “The Boyfriend Sweater Curse”